sapana-roehampton/OS-Coursework/week2.md

 2. Start the application or service from the workstation using SSH.
 3. Use the monitoring tools above while the workload is running.
 4. Save the results in a small table (CPU, memory, disk, network).
-5. Stop the workload and check if the system returns to normal.
+5. Stop the workload and check whether the system returns to normal.

 ## 2. Security Configuration Checklist